link rel="apple-touch-icon" sizes="180x180" href="/user/themes/astropotamus/images/apple-touch-icon.png" />

 It's hard to describe what a pair of astronomical binoculars can do for the stargazing experience.
 In a word, it's "breathtaking."
-Suddenly, instead of squinting with one eye, you're looking up into the Cosmos with eyes wide open, taking in full panorama of the skies with an apparent 3D aspect that is technically there, but is effectively non-existent.
+Suddenly, instead of squinting with one eye, you're looking up into the Cosmos with eyes wide open, taking in full panoramas of the skies with an apparent 3D aspect.
 If you find yourself getting out of a car or a building and staring up at the sky for a while, you might find that having a pair of binoculars nearby makes it even better.
 Having this pair of giant binoculars will make it even more better.

 The SkyMaster Series of large-aperture binoculars from Celestron offer phenomenal performance for astronomical viewing.
 Celestron SkyMaster 20x80 Binoculars are also a great choice for terrestrial use, especially over long distances.
 I purchased mine from Amazon but they're available from High Point Scientific as well.
 All models feature high quality BAK-4 prisms and have multi-coatings for enhanced contrast.
 The 20x80 mm model is waterproof and feature structural reinforcement of the main body, for maximum stability and secure optical alignment.
 In addition, they have a built-in super-rigid photo tripod adapter so you don't have to hand-hold them.